 Their team is comprised of managers, developers, system administrators, product managers, and publishers, and the company behind Zoog VPN is continuously growing.

 Zoog VPN operates from around the world and is based out of Greece.

 Despite being founded in the UK, Zoog VPN is legally registered as Zoog Services PC (IKE) in Greece.
 This means that Zoog VPN falls outside of the 14 Eyes group of countries who all share information with each other.

 In other words, Zoog VPN can offer complete privacy and cannot be compelled to disclose any information to law enforcement agencies.

 Zoog VPN Conclusion: Not good for torrenting or streaming

 Zoog VPN is a nice VPN.
-It’s relatively fast, cheap, safe, and reliable, with servers based all over the world.
-It has a very nicely designed website, and the VPN itself is easy to use, with the latest encryption methods and tunneling protocols used to protect customers.
+It’s cheap, safe, and reliable.
+The company doesn’t offer a wide range of servers all over the world.
+The VPN itself is easy to use, with the latest encryption methods and tunneling protocols used to protect customers.

 The only downsides are: firstly, no kill switch.
 This is a let-down for an otherwise stellar product – if privacy is your main concern, not having one could be downright dangerous depending on what you are using Zoog VPN for.

 Secondly, they need to clarify their current Netflix situation – do they offer bypasses or not?
 Until they do, we can’t recommend Zoog for privacy reasons or Netflix lovers.